 mysqladmin variables -u <root username> -p | grep 'auto_increment'

 /etc/my.cnfin a text editor.On Ubuntu 16, the path is typically

 Add or edit the following line in the

-Magento Commerce supports a High Availability configuration.
+Magento Commerce (Cloud) supports a High Availability configuration.
 This setting increments the database IDs in increments of three to ensure row uniqueness for Galera databases on each of the three HA nodes in production.

 service mysqld restart